Case Study: Third-Party Risk Management

 Sharing among the regulator is least observed because of the less regular features of the regulators’ information-sharing arrangement.
 It usually happens on an ad hoc basis at a bilateral level or within the supervisory colleges under certain instances.

-The information shared by the regulators and banks may include information on cyber threats, cyber-security incidents, regulatory and supervisory responses in case of cyber-security incidents, and identification of the cyber threat.
+The information regulators and banks share may include information on cyber threats, cyber-security incidents, regulatory and supervisory responses in case of cyber-security incidents, and cyber threat identification.
 Among this information shared, information on cybersecurity incidents is broadly observed in sharing between the banks and regulators, and security agencies.
 Moreover, cyber threat information is broadly shared among banks.

-Some jurisdictions have put in place guidelines on the sharing of cybersecurity information for more effective sharing by banks and regulators.
+Some jurisdictions have established guidelines on sharing cybersecurity information for more effective sharing by banks and regulators.
 However, in jurisdictions with observed information sharing among the banks, there is less observation of information sharing from the banks’ regulators due to the current sharing model among the banks.
 Hence, there is no need to share information.
 Simultaneously, in jurisdictions with an effective mechanism of information sharing among the banks to regulators, there is less information sharing with the security agencies due to the assignment of responsibilities for cybersecurity information processing among regulators and security agencies in a given jurisdiction.

 Banks share information such as cybersecurity threats with peer banks through approved channels so that peer banks can respond on time in case of a similar threat.
 The regulators are not directly involved in bank-to-bank information sharing.
 However, they have a role in establishing voluntary sharing mechanism approaches for cyber vulnerability, threat, and incident information and may indicate imminent threats.